Bhlaraidh wind farm

 - Energy type: Onshore wind

-Scottish Ministers granted consent for the Bhlaraidh wind farm in January 2014.
-The 32 turbine project will be located on the Glenmoriston Estate north-west of Invermoriston in the Great Glen.
-Once complete, Bhlaraidh will have a maximum installed capacity of 108MW.
+Bhlaraidh wind farm is a 32 turbine windfarm located on the Glenmoriston Estate north-west of Invermoriston in the Great Glen.
+Bhlaraidh has maximum installed capacity of 108MW and has been fully operational since August 2017.

 Highland contractor RJ McLeod was awarded the main civil works contract and enabling works began on site (pre-construction activities) in August 2015.

-Bhlaraidh had its first load of turbine deliveries in October 2016 and, following some weather constraints, the first seven turbine deliveries were completed in November 2016.
+Bhlaraidh took delivery of its first load of turbine deliveries in October 2016 and, following some weather constraints, the first seven turbine deliveries were completed in November 2016.

-Turbine deliveries will resume in spring 2017, with the turbine blades travelling from Kyle of Lochalsh harbour and the turbine towers and components coming from Inverness harbour.
+Turbine deliveries resumed in spring 2017, with the turbine blades travelling from Kyle of Lochalsh harbour and the turbine towers and components coming from Inverness harbour.

 We recognise that our investments in new electricity generation benefit from the co-operation of the local community in a variety of ways, particularly during the construction phase.
 In recognition of this, our policy is to establish long-term funds to support community projects in areas where we are developing generation projects.